top of page

 Speeding

 Speeding crashes occur when drivers either exceed speed limits or drive at unsafe speeds for road conditions.
-Speeding was an identified crash factor in 151,404 total crashes, 1,252 fatal injury crashes, and 4,619 suspected serious injury crashes in the North Central Texas region from 2016-2020, by far the most common crash factor.
-Injury severity increases as crash speed increases.
+As of late May, speeding was an identified crash factor in 147,274 total crashes, 1,331 fatal injury crashes, and 4,738 suspected serious injury crashes in the NCTCOG region from 2018-2022, by far the most common crash factor.
+Speeding crashes occur the highest before and after common work hours (7 AM and 5 PM).

 Impaired Driving

 Crashes involving a driver impaired by alcohol, illegal drugs, legal medication or drowsiness have remained one of the top ten contributing factors in both the state of Texas and NCTCOG region.
-The graph below highlights these crashes in the North Central Texas 16-county region from the past five years.
-During this time period, the number of crashes involving an impaired driver has decreased close to four percent overall and included a drop in the number of crashes where medication was cited as a contributing factor.
-Impaired Driving was identified as a contributing factor in 30,189 total crashes, 577 fatal crashes and 1,674 suspected serious injury crashes in the North Central Texas region from 2016-2020.
+As of late May, Impaired Driving was identified as a contributing factor in 31,226 total crashes, 725 fatal crashes and 1,826 suspected serious injury crashes in the NCTCOG region from 2018 – 2022.
+The highest rate of impaired driving increases into the nighttime and peaks dramatically at 2 AM.

 Impaired Driving